CrazyFlasher/domwires-as3/core/README.md

 ##CrazyFM-Core
 Core is the main framework module.
 It is responsible to organize communication and hierarchy among models and views.
 ![](https://github.com/CrazyFlasher/crazyfm/blob/gh-pages/assets/core-m.jpg?raw=true)
 The core includes several main objects.
-I'll describe their interfaces:
+Below is their interfaces description:
 - **IModel** - simple class that can contain data and do some logic.
 Can dispatch and receive signals from model hierarchy.
 - **IModelContainer** - extends IModel and is able to add or remove other IModel objects (can be parent of them).
 Also receives all signals from children, sub-children and so on.